-Kansas police seek help catching serial rapist
+Kansas police seek help catching rapist

 Schoen described the many similarities in the attacks.

-Almost all the occurred between 2 a.m. and 4:30 a.m., while the victims slept, and all but one occurred during breaks in the academic calendar at the schools, which are about 85 miles apart.
+Almost all occurred between 2 a.m. and 4:30 a.m., while the victims slept, and all but one occurred during breaks in the academic calendar at the schools, which are about 85 miles apart.

 All those attacked were students